j0k/cloudbrain.old/README.md

-# The code has moved
+# This code has moved :scream:
 CloudBrain is now maintained at [github.com/cloudbrain/cloudbrain](http://github.com/cloudbrain/cloudbrain)